 A few months after the C200 was released into the hands of early adopters, we found an opportunity to try it our for ourselves.

 Our Canon C200 review

-We rented the Canon C200 from LensRentals, for a fast-paced week of production in multiple cities.
+We rented the Canon EOS C200 from LensRentals, for a fast-paced week of production in multiple cities.
 We primarily wanted it as a gimbal camera, but also as B-cam to our C300 mkII, so we could work fast and capture twice as much footage with both of us shooting.
 And we already had all the lenses we needed.